 But when it comes to buying real estate, there’s a bit more to the reno vs ready equation than meets the eye.
-That fixer-upper might sound like a great deal but as you move funds from your down payment into the reno budget you increase your upfront costs.
-This means, if you’re on a budget, you’ll be walking a fine line between your reno allowance and a cash down payment large enough to actually get you that fixer-upper.
+That fixer-upper might sound like a great deal but as you move funds from your down payment into the renovation budget you increase your upfront costs.
+This means, if you’re on a budget, you’ll be walking a fine line between your renovation allowance and a cash down payment large enough to actually get you that fixer-upper.
 This is the number one thing that most people overlook as they consider their options.

 No matter which way you go, there’s going to be a trade-off, whether it’s financial or convenience.
 We’re here to present you with details on both choices to help you make a decision that’s right for you.

 We’ve all seen the HGTV shows that present the buyer with a home that checks all of their must-haves.
 The catch is always that this property seems to be right at the top of their budget.
 It’s true—for a move-in ready home, you need to be prepared to spend more.

 Let’s say a move-in ready home is going to cost you $800K.
 You’ll need at least $160K for the down payment and will need to qualify for a $640K mortgage.
 (Keep in mind that with today’s new lending guidelines, this means you’ll need to qualify at a rate that is 2% higher than your negotiated rate.)

-The obvious benefit to buying a move-in ready home is just that: it’s hassle-free.
+The obvious benefit to buying a move-in ready house is just that: it’s hassle-free.
 Presumably, the most you’ll need to do is paint the walls to suit your preferred palette and change out a few minor fixtures.
 The trade-off for this benefit is that your monthly carrying costs are going to be higher with a $640K mortgage in your name.